still-mike/Vend-O-Matic/README.md

-# Mod1-Capstone-Java-Main
+# Vending Machine

-Module 1 Capstone - Vending Machine Application
+My first capstone project at Tech Elevator - A CLI application that simulates a vending machine, grounded in the Four Principles of Object-Oriented Programming.